 The establishment of bolt-intensive face climbs is considered incompatible with wilderness preservation and management due to the concentration of human activity that they support.
-Bolt-intensive face climbs, by the nature of the rock surfaces they follow, require the placement of more than an "occasional" fixed anchor for protection purposes.
-They are climbs that would generally not be climbable without the placement of multiple fixed anchors bolted in a concentrated sequence, from the bottom to the top of a particular climb, including single pitch and multiple pitch climbs.
-In order to protect this quality, some bolt-intensive face climbs would be removed within the climbing areas.
+Bolt-intensive face climbs, by the nature of the rock surfaces they follow, generally require the placement of more than an "occasional" fixed anchor for protection purposes.
+In order to protect this wilderness quality, some bolt-intensive face climbs would be removed within the climbing areas.